ThomasHanson/ucf-cs/cop3502/programming-assignments/01-monster-trainers/README.md

 # Programming Assignment :one:

-This assignment is intended to make you do a lot of work with dynamic memory allocation, pointers, and arrays of pointers.
+This assignment is intended to introduce dynamic memory allocation, pointers, and arrays of pointers.

 ## Problem: The Monster Trainers Need Your Help